Sarah Clayton

 I am an archaeologist interested in the development, social structure, and decline of the world’s earliest urban states.
 In particular, I study the interactions between urban and rural sectors of society and the ways in which the evolution of cities transformed surrounding landscapes and ways of life.
 I am an active field researcher in central Mexico, where I investigate the regional organization and cultural legacy of Teotihuacan, one of the earliest complex states and the largest city of its time in the western hemisphere.
 Migration, identity, and ethnogenesis are major themes of my work, much of which explores the salience of social diversity in processes of state formation and dissolution.

-I currently direct research at Chicoloapan, a large site located on the outskirts of Mexico City that has a settlement history of more than 2000 years.
-Funded by the National Science Foundation since 2012, my project examines daily life, demographic change, and rapid urbanization in an ancient community.
-A major objective is to understand how local communities shaped, rather than simply responded to, broad sociopolitical transformations such the collapse of central governments.
-My research is interdisciplinary and collaborative, involving partnerships with scholars from institutions in Mexico and employing methods including excavation, geophysical prospection, artifact analysis, and soil chemistry.
+I direct research at Chicoloapan, a large archaeological site on the outskirts of Mexico City that has a settlement history of more than 2000 years.
+This project examines the formation and persistence of a community that prospered after the decline of a centralized state.
+The research advances knowledge about the everyday practices and strategies by which community members shape, rather than simply respond to, major sociopolitical transformations.
+My work is interdisciplinary and collaborative, involving partnerships with researchers in Mexico, the U.S., and France, and employing methods including excavation, geophysical prospection, artifact analysis, archaeobotany, and soil chemistry.

-At UW-Madison, I regularly teach large undergraduate courses for majors and non-majors, including “Origins of Civilization” and “Principles of Archaeology,” as well as graduate seminars and capstone seminars for advanced undergraduates.
-I embrace the Wisconsin Idea by extending my teaching beyond campus and I regularly involve students in both field and laboratory components of my research.
+At UW-Madison, I regularly teach “Principles of Archaeology,” a large service course that introduces the science of archaeological research through lectures and hands-on activities, as well as graduate and capstone seminars on a variety of topics.
+I embrace the Wisconsin Idea by extending my teaching beyond campus, and I involve students in both field and laboratory components of my research.

 Teaching